AN EXCLUSIVE WEEKLY COLUMN BY ITEM MAGAZINE, OFFERING AN ARRAY OF NEWLY SELECTED UNDERGROUND & MAINSTREAM MUSIC TO BRING MUSE TO YOUR MONDAYS!

 “I always see you when I'm out on the street

-Subtle Thing is also the first single from an upcoming album, with full details of which have yet to be released.
-It was recently released in tandem with the announcement of their new tour under "UNUSUAL".
-With another hit and first single this good, we cannot wait to hear what is to come next from the sensational duo!
+Subtle Thing, was also released in tandem with the announcement of their new tour under "UNUSUAL".
+With another hit this good, we cannot wait to hear what is to come next from the sensational duo in the coming years!

 2. We Are… - Noah Cyrus feat MØ